NoDiskNoFun/uv-sight/README.md

 ## Known limitations

 - **No clock:** sessions have no timestamp on the device.
-Dates come from the app and are unknown after a board reboot.
+Dates come from the phone and are only approximate ("Before …") if the app never saw the session running and the sight restarted before it was fetched.
 - **Shot detection by impact threshold:** setting the bow down hard can count as a shot.
 The threshold has to be tuned per bow and mounting position.
 - **No Bluetooth security:** anyone in range can connect and change settings while the bow is active.
 - **Cold:** below 0 °C LiPo capacity drops noticeably; runtime will be shorter than estimated.